-Grahamstown dam consists of a number of structures, including the Grahamstown Spillway, and the embankments (dam walls) – the Main, Saddle, Subsidiary and Irrawang embankments.
+Grahamstown Dam consists of a number of structures, including the Grahamstown Spillway, and the embankments (dam walls) – the Main, Saddle, Subsidiary and Irrawang embankments.

 Grahamstown Dam is visually inspected every day.
 We also complete detailed safety, risk, and maintenance reviews every year, every five years and every 15 years.